dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 #### Partitioned Instances

 When you need to partition the view model into instances specific to a group of connections, override the __GroupName__ property.
-For example, this view model will allow any authenticated user to use the same instance when making connections from multiple devices:
+For example, this view model will allow any authenticated user connecting from multiple devices to share the same instance:

 ```csharp
 public class PerUserVM : MulticastVM